 The A level course provides an excellent qualification route into higher education and degree programmes in Performing Arts, Drama and Arts Administration to name a few.
-The Edexcel qualification has the support of higher education institutions as a specialist qualification for drama and theatre related courses but equally it provides a worthwhile experience for students wishing to use it as part of the entry requirements into other subject areas.
-It is also a useful qualification for students wishing to pursue a career that involves communication and people-orientated skills.
+The Edexcel qualification has the support of higher education institutions as a specialist qualification for drama and theatre related courses but equally it provides worthwhile а experience for students wishing to use it as part of the entry requirements into other subject areas.
+It is also a useful qualification for students wishing to pursue that involves career communication and people-orientated skills.